intarchboard/draft-chokepoints/draft-iab-chokepoints-latest.md

 [EDITOR'S NOTE: everything below needs citations.]

-Asymmertric-key cryptographic protection of the security properties of protocols using requires a method to define and agree upon the roots of trust for the public-key infrastucture (PKI) associated with the protocol.
-Sometimes, there is a single global root, as in the case with the Root Key Signing Key (KSK) in DNSSEC.
-Sometimes, roots of trust are regionally distributed, as is the case with the routing public-key infrastructure (RPKI), with one root per Regional Internet Registry (RIR).
-Still other PKIs have arbitrarily many trust roots: in the case of the Web PKI, each Certificate Authority has its own root, individually trusted on a per-browser or per-platform basis.
+Asymmertric-key cryptographic protection of the security properties of protocolsusing requires a method to define and agree upon the roots of trust for thepublic-key infrastucture (PKI) associated with the protocol.
+Sometimes, there isa single global root, as in the case with the Root Key Signing Key (KSK) inDNSSEC.
+Sometimes, roots of trust are regionally distributed, as is the casewith the routing public-key infrastructure (RPKI), with one root per RegionalInternet Registry (RIR).
+Still other PKIs have arbitrarily many trust roots: inthe case of the Web PKI, each Certificate Authority has its own root,individually trusted on a per-browser or per-platform basis.

-Each trust root is associated with a governance structure to ensure proper oversight over control of the root.
-For example, the DNSSEC root is administered according to ICANN's policy process, the RPKI by each RIR's policy process, and the Web PKI by the CA/Browser Forum.
+Each trust root is associated with a governance structure to ensure properoversight over control of the root.
+For example, the DNSSEC root is administeredaccording to ICANN's policy process, the RPKI by each RIR's policy process, andthe Web PKI by the CA/Browser Forum.

-Creating a new PKI for a protocol unavoidably creates a new chokepoint for the protocol covered by the PKI, represented by the PKI's root, and requires the creation of a new governance  However, reusing an existing PKI for a new related protocol creates a dependency between policies covering the new protocol and those covering the existing protocol, which may or may not be appropriate.
+Creating a new PKI for a protocol unavoidably creates a new chokepoint for theprotocol covered by the PKI, represented by the PKI's root, and requires thecreation of a new governance  However, reusing an existing PKI for a new relatedprotocol creates a dependency between policies covering the new protocol andthose covering the existing protocol, which may or may not be appropriate.

 # Techniques for Managing Potential Choke Points